 Note that in the contrast comparison, the deviant auditory non-number word is referred to as control.

-To test for Hypothesis 2, we will run two-tailed Bayesian paired t-tests comparing parietal engagement for experimental conditions with factors of Age and CP-status.
+To test for Hypothesis 2, we will run two-tailed Bayesian independent t-tests comparing parietal engagement for experimental conditions between CP-knowers and subset-knowers.
 We will compare the connectivity between the left and right parietal areas both for the contrast of the deviant auditory number word “eight” – control (Hypothesis 2a), and for the contrast of the deviant auditory number word “four” – control (Hypothesis 2b).
 We summarised the detailed prediction and rationale for each sub-hypothesis in Table 2.

 Table 2.
 Predicted results for Hypothesis 2